BrahimS/ReactPortfolio/README.md

 # React Portfolio
-This is a kind of personal portfolio website. it's made using technologies like :
+This is a customizable portfolio website. it's made using technologies like :
 * Reactjs
 * React-router
-* Webpack
+* Webpack (based on react-create-app configuration)
 * Babel
 * Flow
 * ES6
 * CSS
-* RWD
+* Responsive web design

  Please have a look at the code and feel free to modify it or use it if you wish.